 How to promote your blog on Facebook

-The only problem from a marketing standpoint is that over the years people have grown tired of being targeted on Facebook.
-They go to Facebook to see what their friends and family are up to, but aren't as interested in links and marketing posts.
+The only problem from a marketing perspective is that over the years, people have grown tired of being targeted on Facebook.
+They go on Facebook to see what their friends and family are doing, but they aren't as interested in links and marketing posts.

 In response, Facebook changed its algorithm to show posts from family and friends and less from brands and businesses.

-Don't panic, that doesn't mean that Facebook is hopeless for promoting your blog.
-Many Facebook users may be interested in your blog content.
-The trick is to connect with the good people on Facebook and doing it more (today) from your personal account rather than a less personal Facebook page for yourself.
+Don't panic, this doesn't mean Facebook is hopeless for promoting your blog.
+Many Facebook users may be interested in your blog's content.
+The trick is to connect with them. good people on Facebook and to do it more (today) from your personal account rather than a less personal Facebook page for yourself.

-Facebook's 2,6 billion users are appealing, but you're not competing for the attention of all users in your blog marketing efforts.
-Your blog will not pique the interest of all Facebook users.
-So what are some of the best ways to reach an engaged audience on Facebook?
-This isn't an exhaustive list of all the ways to promote your blog on Facebook, but it will give you some clear direction to get started.
+Facebook's 2,6 billion users are attractive, but you're not competing to attract their attention. all Users in your blog marketing efforts.
+Your blog won't appeal to every Facebook user.
+So, what are some of the best methods for reaching an engaged audience on Facebook?
+This isn't an exhaustive list of all the ways to promote your blog on Facebook, but it will give you a clear direction to get started.

 Use Facebook Lead Magnets to promote your blog

-One way to really nail your blog marketing on Facebook is to offer something to your audience in exchange for their time.
+One way to really nail your blog's marketing on Facebook is to offer something to your audience in exchange for their time.
 A lead magnet is a great way to do this.

 What is a lead magnet on Facebook?
-Many popular bloggers use a lead magnet to turn their readers into email subscribers.
-A lead magnet is when you give something away for free to get something non-monetary back from your new subscribers (like their name and email address to use in your subsequent blog marketing work).
+Many popular bloggers use a lead magnet to convert their readers into email subscribers.
+A lead magnet is when you give something away for free in exchange for something non-monetary from your new subscribers (like their name and email address to use in your subsequent blog marketing).
 Here are some common examples of lead magnets:

 • Checklists